ccampo133/akka_streams_vs_rx_reactor/README.md

-_Reactor_ doesn't have the concept of materialized value, though if you bend your mind enough you can think of `Disposable` instance that is returned after subscribing to a stream as a one and only possible materialized value that can be returned when running the stream. `Disposable` can be used to cancel the running stream.
+_Reactor_ doesn't have the concept of materialized value, though if you bend your mind enough you can think of `Disposable` instance that is returned after subscribing to a stream as a one and only possible materialized value that can be returned when running a stream. `Disposable` can be used to cancel a running stream.

 The materialized value concept complicates the API as now every `Source`, `Flow` and `Sink` need to be parameterized with two types and when you build